World

 Share

-The GERD is Africa’s largest hydroelectric project, with an installed capacity of 5,150 megawatts, more than doubling Ethiopia’s electricity output.
+The GERD is Africa’s largest hydroelectric project, with an installed capacity of 5,150 megawatts, more than doubling Ethiopia’s previous electricity output.
 This substantial increase is expected to alleviate the country’s energy shortages and position Ethiopia as a net energy exporter.

 In response, Ethiopia has reiterated its commitment to ensuring that its growth does not come at the expense of its neighbors.
 The Ethiopian government has emphasized that the dam is a shared opportunity and has invited Egypt and Sudan to participate in the inauguration ceremony.

-The completion of the GERD represents a significant achievement for Ethiopia, with its goals of economic development and regional cooperation.
-As the official inauguration approaches, the international continues to monitor the situation, hoping for a peaceful resolution that benefits all parties involved.
+The completion of the GERD represents a significant achievement for Ethiopia, aligning with its goals of economic development and regional cooperation.
+As the official inauguration approaches, the international community continues to monitor the situation, hoping for a peaceful resolution that benefits all parties involved.

 Share